Naturhistoriska/birdscanner/README.md

 ## Notes:

-- The steps 5--8 can most probably be combined (untested at this stage), hence resulting in three logical steps ("prepare data and run plast", "run and wait for nhmmer", "parse hmmer").
+- The steps 5--8 can most probably be combined (untested at this stage), hence resulting in three logical steps ("prepare data and run plast", "run and wait for nhmmer", "gather genes").

 ## Software used